6stringbeliever/pico_portfolio/README.md

 Pico Portfolio is a plugin and theme for the [Pico CMS](http://picocms.org/) that assists in creating a nice portfolio layout.

-Or at least it will be when it's done

 ## Features

 Pico Portfolio extends [Pico CMS](http://picocms.org/) by adding the following: